SpatialeLearning/ee-python-jupyter/02_Add_Colorbar/ReadMe.md

-aset
+# Add Color Bar in Earth Engine Python API

-In this tutorial, you will learn how to install the earth engine python api using the geemap library.
-You will get started with the earth engine python api and load Landsat satellite data using a Jupyter Notebook.
+In this tutorial, you will learn how to add color bar using the geemap library.
+Y

-To watch video for this tutorial: https://youtu.be/Fd1eYs49dUI
+To watch video for this tutorial: https://youtu.be/u4rqTp6ru9k

 To watch more video tutorials: https://www.youtube.com/playlist?list=PLyJZ14_CYRrC9IElaGRBFKOG7fpH61wVh